catsoften/The-Powder-Toy/Wiki/elements/minor-elements.md

 the broken SAWD with water.

 ## ASPK (Anti-static powder)
 Light powder, sticks to conductors within 2px and prevents them from conducting spark.
-Ignites at 583 K, burns.
+Auto-ignites at 1583 K, otherwise does not burn.
 Poor heat conductor.

 ## NTRI (Neutrino)
 Glows when inside of another element, turns NEUT -> ELEC + PHOT and ELEC -> PHOT.
 Goes through everything (even DMND), doesn't conduct heat.